matias-ceau/scripts/docs/scripts/script_launcher.sh.md

+# Script Launcher (script_launcher.sh)

 ---

-Run scripts easy with fzf for fuzzy finding and previewing documentation.
+Run scripts with fzf in a user-friendly interface.

 ---